ProjectOpenSea/opensea-js/README.md

 **NOTE:** Using the sample Infura provider above won't let you authorize transactions, which are needed when approving and trading assets and currency.
 To make transactions, you need a provider with a private key or mnemonic set.

-In a browser with web3 or an extension like [MetaMask](https://metamask.io/) or [Dapper](http://www.meetdapper.com/), you can use `window.ethereum` (or `window.web3.currentProvider` for legacy mobile web3 browsers) to access the native provider.
+In a browser with web3 or an extension like [MetaMask](https://metamask.io/) or [Coinbase Wallet](https://www.coinbase.com/wallet), you can use `window.ethereum` (or `window.web3.currentProvider` for legacy mobile web3 browsers) to access the native provider.

 ### Fetching Assets